GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 PyKaldi @can_pykaldi_2018 offers a Python wrapper that allows users to interact with the Kaldi library easily.

 Vosk @noauthor_vosk_nodate is another open-source, popular speech recognition toolkit.
-It aims to be a user-friendly product, employed in real-world use cases.
+It aims to be a user-friendly product that can be employed in real-world use cases.
 Bindings for several programming languages (Rust, Java, Go...).
 Besides its open-source programs, professional licenses for Vosk can be purchased and provide additional features.